zilton7/online-shop/README.md

 ![screenshot](./app-screenshot.png)

-This design was built with online books stores in mind.
+This responsive design was built with online books stores in mind.
 It consists of 2 pages.
 The main page and the search result page.
+In the main page there is book showcase on the very top, built with Bootstrap Carousel and filter options on the left.

 ## Built With